MichaelCurrin/jekyll-theme-quickstart/README.md

 ### Outside GH Pages

-If running outside of GH Pages (like with GH Actions or Netlify), you can install like this without using Remote Theme plugin.
+Or, if running outside of GH Pages where custom gems are allowed (like with GH Actions or Netlify), you can install like this, without using the Remote Theme plugin.

 ```ruby
 source 'https://rubygems.org'